Aruba ClearPass integration

 Envoy sends visitor information to ClearPass, which then provisions temporary Wi-Fi access credentials to your network.
 Upon sign-in, the visitor will receive an email (if you collect visitor email addresses) or text message (if you collect visitor phone numbers) with username and password information for Wi-Fi access.

-Note: for this integration to work, you must collect either visitor email addresses or phone numbers at sign-in.
+Note: for this integration to work, you must collect visitor email addresses at sign-in.
 Learn more about how to configure your Envoy sign-in fields.

 Enabling the Envoy + Aruba ClearPass integration